AaronCheng1996/daily-task-manager/README.md

 ## Features

+### Task Management
+- **Drag-and-drop reordering**: Organize tasks by dragging them to desired positions
+- **Send to top**: Quick button to move any task to the top of the list
+- **Search and filter**: Find tasks by title/description, filter by type and completion status

 ### Task Types
 - **Habit Tracking**: Time-based completion tracking with good/bad habit support
 - **Daily Tasks**: Flexible recurrence patterns (daily, weekly, monthly, custom)